An Introduction to Catalysts

 The clarity that self-identification as a Catalyst creates is often followed by a sense of relief to be amongst like-minded people.
 Not only do we begin to see ourselves differently, but we start to see others in a new light as well.

-When Catalysts are supported within a community like the Galaxy (our online global community) or as part of an intentional cohort like our Essentials for Catalysts class, the change that they’re working on comes into focus.
+When Catalysts are supported within a community or as part of an intentional cohort like our Catalyzing Organizational Change course, the change that they’re working on comes into focus.
 The intensity they often show up with begins to redirect toward the change itself, focusing like a tractor beam and bringing more people along.
 The walls they run up against become saleable.

 A supported Catalyst doesn’t have to wonder if they’re all alone in their vision anymore, or whether the magic is going to come through this time.
 They start to see themselves in their process and they see how others are affected by it.